a455bcd9/ThunderCloud/README.md

 - Does this run RTL or Thunderhub?
 No. Maybe it will in the future.
 Right now it's lncli and bos only.

-- How do I connect lnd's GRPC ports?
-You'll need to add a security group rule for it.
-I'll add it to the stack soon.

 ## Possible future enhancements (PR's welcome!)
 - automatically backup channel state to S3
 - set up RTL or Thunderhub
+- use an elastic-ip for the node
+- would be cool to do a 1/1 autoscaling group, but need to make sure channel backup is SOLID
+- second instance for a watchtower

 ## Credits
-Much of the lnd.conf and the systemd unit script were cribbed from Alex Bosworth's run-lnd repo (https://github.com/alexbosworth/run-lnd)
+Most of the lnd.conf and the systemd unit script were cribbed from Alex Bosworth's run-lnd repo (https://github.com/alexbosworth/run-lnd)